Polyfold Regularization of Constrained Moduli Spaces: Slices: the local picture

-are sc-smooth.
-A \emph{strong bundle isomorphism} is an invertible strong bundle map whose inverse is also a strong bundle map.

-To extend \eqref{eq:trivialbundleoverquadrant} to a notion of a trivial bundle over a sc-retract, we employ the following notion of a retraction in the fibers.
+To extend \eqref{eq:trivialbundleoverquadrant} to a notion of a local bundle model over a sc-retract, we employ the following notion of a retraction in the fibers.
 A \emph{strong bundle retraction} is a strong bundle map $R : U \lhd \mathbb{F} \rightarrow U \lhd \mathbb{F}$ satisfying $R \circ R = R$.
 As a consequence, the map $R$ has the form

 where $r : U \rightarrow U$ is a sc-smooth retraction and $\G(x,\cdot) : \mathbb{F} \rightarrow \mathbb{F}$ is a linear projection for every $x \in U$.
 If $r$ is tame, then $R$ is called a \emph{tame strong bundle retraction}.
 The image $K := R(U \lhd \mathbb{F})$ of $R$ is called a \emph{strong bundle retract} \cite[Def.~2.23]{HWZbook}, as is the triple $(K,C \lhd \mathbb{F}, \mathbb{E} \lhd \mathbb{F}).$ We say that $K$ \emph{covers the sc-retract} $\cO = r(U)$.
 If $R$ is tame, then $K$ is called a \emph{tame strong bundle retract}.
 The projection $U \lhd \mathbb{F} \rightarrow U$ induces a mapping $K \rightarrow \cO$, which we call a \emph{strong local bundle model}.